iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 If you only want to test specific rules you can filter on:
 - Rule name (....)
 - IDS name (....)
-- Rulesets (....)
+- Rulesets (-r, --ruleset)
 - Whether or not to use bundled rules (....)
-- Whether or not to use tests for all IDSs (....)
+- Whether or not to use tests for all IDSs (-g, --no-generic)

 Exercise 3
 .. md-tab-set::